brainhack-boston/brainhack-boston.github.io/index.md

 - Try samseg with NextBrain atlas to segment dMRI data (and atlas if needed) - see [documentation](https://surfer.nmr.mgh.harvard.edu/fswiki/HistoAtlasSegmentation)
 - Compose deformation fields from the above step to co-register between dMRI and atlas
 - Use conventional registration on the segmentation maps instead of the raw images
+- CMC approach to registration to NMT (fnirt or mmorph)

 ### Schedule
 - All times below are EST.